bugzilla/bugzilla/docs/en/rst/installing/mysql.rst

 .. _mysql-max-allowed-packet:

-Allow large attachments and many comments
+Allow Large Attachments and Many Comments
 =========================================

 To change MySQL's configuration, you need to edit your MySQL